yii2-extensions/app-basic/README.md

 ~~~

 <p align="justify">
-Now you should be able to access the application through the following URL, assuming `web` is the directory
+Now you should be able to access the application through the following URL, assuming `public` is the directory
 directly under the Web root.
 </p>